clemeth/tagparse/README.md

   - `expand_rough` (bool): `True` to add a *heta* to words with rough breathing. `False` to do nothing.
   - `ignore_punct` (bool): `True` to ignore punctuation and gap tokens during evaluation with `test.py`.
   - `last_layer_dropout` (float): The dropout probability of the last layer.
   - `max_subword_len` (int): The maximum number of subword tokens per sentence.
 Needs to be higher than the maximum number of subword tokens that any sentence in the data is tokenized into.
+The sentences can be pruned using the `write_shortened_dataset` method in `utils.py`.
   - `max_word_len` (int): The maximum number of word tokens per sentence.
 Needs to be higher than the longest sentence in the data.
   - `mode` (str): `'tag'`, `'parse'` or `'joint'`.
   - `model_name` (str): The Hugging Face path or local path to the transformer model to use.
 The bundled tokenizer will also be loaded.